The Indonesia property market is Asia’s most transparent and efficient according to Cushman and Wakefield’s Emerging and Frontier Markets Report.

 Property investors see strong population growth, an increasingly educated and affluent labor force, and more transparent governments as key factors for expansion.

 Interested in buying Indonesia property?
-You may want to see our Ultimate Guide on buying real estate in Indonesia.
+You may want to see our guide to buying real estate in Indonesia.

 - ASEAN Economy Will Be World’s 4th Largest - 29/04/2015